 One of the most refreshing drinks for the summer is an elderflower cordial.
-This recipe is quick and easy to make and a great excuse for a long walk collecting flowers.
+This recipe is quick, easy to make, and a great excuse for a long walk collecting flowers.

 The elderflower season is short—late May to mid-July if you live in the north or in Scotland.
 The heavily scented flowers make a wonderful, refreshing drink which, when stored in sterilized bottles will keep for several weeks.